0xsequence/sequence-unity/README.md

 ### Testing the test chain
-Occasionally, it may be necessary to test the testchain to a) confirm it is giving the behaviours you expect and b) to use for comparison with out Unity tests.
+Occasionally, it may be necessary to test the testchain to a) confirm it is giving the behaviours you expect and b) to use for comparison with our Unity tests.
 We can safely assume that ethers (which we use to test the testchain) works correctly.
 To test please use `make test-testchain`.
-You can terminate the test with `Control+C` and `make stop` and read the output with `cat chaintest.out`.
+Test output will be in chaintest.out and will also be printed to the terminal.
+If you need to end the test suite early, use `Control+C` and `make stop`.

 ## Architecture Decision Records